Lily Nabet: Club career

-Angel City FC, 2022–
+Angel City FC

 Angel City FC selected Nabet in the third round of the 2022 NWSL Draft, 36th overall.
 She made her first appearance for Angel City on June 3, 2022, against the Portland Thorns.
 She got her first start on July 1, 2022, also against the Thorns.
 In total, she recorded 205 minutes in 10 matches.
 In 2022, she led the team in passing accuracy and pressure regains per 90.

 On January 7, 2024, Angel City announced they had re-signed Nabet on a new contract keeping her at the club through the 2025 season.
-On April 13, 2024, Nabet made her first appearance of the 2024 season against the Chicago Red Stars, starting and playing 88 minutes, which ended as a 0–1 victory, the teams first win of the season.
+On April 13, 2024, Nabet made her first appearance of the 2024 season against the Chicago Red Stars, starting and playing 88 minutes, which ended as a 0–1 victory, the team's first win of the season.

-Fort Lauderdale United FC, 2025–
+Fort Lauderdale United

-On September 11, 2025, Nabet was loaned to USL Super League club Fort Lauderdale United for the remainder of the year.
+Starting on September 11, 2025, Nabet spent the remainder of her Angel City contract on loan at USL Super League club Fort Lauderdale United.
+She quickly became a starter, appearing in 9 matches and registering one assist.
+She was named to the USL Super League Team of the Month in November 2025 after posting strong defensive statistics.
+At the end of the calendar year, Nabet departed from Fort Lauderdale United.

+Carolina Ascent

+In January 2026, Nabet signed with fellow USL Super League club Carolina Ascent.
+She made her club debut on January 31, playing the entirety of a 1–0 loss to Sporting JAX to open the second half of Carolina's season.